dfsp-spirit/brainnet/README.md

 # brainnet
-Machine learning of neuroimaging data for R
+Machine learning on neuroimaging data for R. Ignore this, you don't want it.
+It's very specific for my purposes.